 The Timbavati & Manyeleti reserves share open borders with the Kruger and offer Big Five game-viewing with large herds of elephant and buffalo often seen.

-The Timbavati Game Reserve offers several private safari lodges and tend to be more moderate in price than the Sabi Sands.
-They pride themselves on their relaxed atmosphere and a holistic approach to game-viewing.
-The emphasis is placed on an overall quality safari experience rather than ticking off the game seen as quickly as possible.
+The Timbavati Game Reserve offers several private safari lodges.
+These tend to be slightly more moderate in price than the Sabi Sands.
+Also they pride themselves on their relaxed atmosphere and a holistic approach to game-viewing.
+The emphasis is placed on an overall quality safari experience.
+Rather than just ticking off the game seen as quickly as possible.
+Having said that, the game-viewing here is very good.
+Leopard sightings are common and you may be lucky to see wild dog as well.

-The Manyeleti Game Reserve lies just north of the Sabi Sands.
-It borders the Kruger National Park to the east.
+The Manyeleti Game Reserve lies between the Timbavati Game Reserve and the Sabi Sands.
+It also borders the Kruger National Park to the east (with open borders).
 So diverse is its habitat and wildlife that you have an good chance of spotting many of the Big 5 – elephant, rhino, buffalo, lion and leopard.
-Leopard are less frequently seen at close range.
-But the Manyeleti is unusual in that it only has three private safari concessions.
-This allows for an exclusive game-viewing experience.
+But leopard are less frequently seen at close range.
+However the Manyeleti is unusual in that it only has three private safari concessions.
+So this allows for an exclusive game-viewing experience.

 We arrange trips to more than 100+ destinations throughout the African continent.